DredBaron/yt-dlp-sc/README.md

     - clear           : Clears the download queue manually.
     - temp <y|n>      : Enables or disables the temporary download folder option.
     - settemp <path>  : Sets the temporary download directory.
+    - supp <y|n>      : Enables or disables the yt-dlp output suppression, showing only the progress bar
     - help            : Show this help message.
 ```
 OPTIONS: